Haa Valley, Bhutan Guide

 Day Trips

-Approximately 2-2.5 hours driving from Haa Valley.
-Dzongdrakha Monastery is a unique temple complex built into the side of a cliff, similar to Tiger's Nest but less crowded.
-It's believed that Guru Rinpoche visited and meditated in this area.
-The monastery offers stunning views of the Paro Valley and a peaceful atmosphere for reflection.
-The hike to the monastery is less strenuous than Tiger's Nest, making it a good option for those seeking a less challenging experience.
+Approximately 1.5-2 hours by car from Haa Valley.
+Dzongdrakha Monastery is a unique temple complex built on a cliffside, similar to Tiger's Nest but less crowded.
+It offers stunning views of the Paro valley and a peaceful atmosphere.
+The monastery is associated with Guru Rinpoche and is considered a sacred site.

 Travel Time